An Iterative Optimizing Framework for Radiology Report Summarization with ChatGPT: Background and Related Works

 \subsubsection{Manual Prompt}

 Manual prompts are designed manually to guide LLMs towards specific inputs.
 These prompts provide the model with explicit information about what type of data to focus on and how to approach the task at hand~\cite{liu2023pre}.
-Manual prompts are particularly useful when the input data is well-defined and the output needs to adhere to a specific structure or format~\cite{petroni2019language,brown2020language,schick2020few}.
+Manual prompts are particularly useful when the input data is well-defined and the output needs to adhere to a specific structure or format~\cite{brown2020language}.
 For example, in the medical field where interpretability is crucial, manually created prompts are often employed to guide the model toward focusing on specific aspects of the input data.
-In the area of medical text security, for instance, manual prompts were utilized to guide the model toward identifying and removing private information in medical texts, effectively solving the ethical issues associated with medical data~\cite{liu2023deid}. also employed to augment data and mitigate the challenges posed by low-quality and scarce data in the target domain~\cite{dai2023chataug}.
+In the area of medical text security, for instance, manual prompts were utilized to guide the model toward identifying and removing private information in medical texts, effectively solving the ethical issues associated with medical data~\cite{liu2023deid}.
 Overall, manual prompts play a vital role in improving model performance in various domains by providing the model with a more structured and focused approach to the task.